CuteTenshii/CuteTenshii/Self-hosted_Stuff.md

 [Plausible](https://plausible.io/) is a privacy-friendly analytics tool.
 It's fully compliant with the GDPR, the CCPA and the PECR.
 Also, it has a much better UI than Google Analytics.

+[Yuuto.dev analytics](https://analytics.yuuto.dev/yuuto.dev/) (yes with Plausible you can make a website analytics public)

 ## Portainer

 [Portainer](https://www.portainer.io/) is a way for me to manage my 20 containers.
 I really like Docker Compose, but it was starting to be a mess when the `docker-compose.yml` was 200+ fking lines.